DATAMATH CALCULATOR MUSEUM

 A more sophisticated Flight computer sold as prostar by Jeppesen Sanderson used the slanted housing known from the TI-55-II.
 Later Flight computers sold by Jeppesen Sanderson like the Techstar based on a non-TI design.

-Don't miss the rare APOTHECALC computer using similiar technolgy for a different application.
+Don't miss the rare APOTHECALC computer using similar technology for a different application.

 The colorful keyboard of this Flight computer makes it easy to understand the functions.